BMW stolen from driveway after keys snatched in home break-in

 A number of items were then taken from the home, including the car keys to an Audi TT and a BMW M3.

-The dark blue 2003 plate BMW was stolen from outside the home and is believed to have been driven towards Dereham town centre, police have said.
-While the car's exact value is unclear, vehicles of the same age and model are listed on Autotrader for around £10,000.
+The dark blue BMW was stolen from outside the home and is believed to have been driven towards Dereham town centre, police have said.

 The Audi TT was not taken during the incident.